evannetwork/ui-vue/README.md

 # ui-vue-core
 This library includes the core libraries for the evan.network ui development using vue js.
-Within the dapps folder, you will find the `evan.vue.libs` dapp, that includes evan specific vue implementations and is published under `@evan.network/vue-core`.
+Within the dapps folder, you will find the `evancore.vue.libs` dapp, that includes evan specific vue implementations and is published under `@evan.network/ui-vue-core`.

 All other dapps are constructed simply, to exclude the wanted library and map the correct original package name.
 E.g.: The vue-material library is published using the ens address `material.vue.libs.evan`.
 Within the DBCP of the using DApp, this lib is referenced within the dbcp.json as dependency.
 Within the application it self, `vue-material` can be imported normally using `import VueMaterial from 'vue-material'`.
 Within the webpack configuration, the vue-material import can be exported, to reduce the bundle size.